 XCharge, PayConnect, and PaySimple use tokens to safely encrypt and store credit/debit card numbers and expiration dates or checking and savings account information with PaySimple.
 Storing tokens is optional.
 When a token is saved, the card or bank account will be listed as a masked number on the Credit Card Manage window.

-If you require the card to be present for all transactions, you may prefer to not store tokens.
-To set the default storage option, see Account Module Preferences, Automatically store credit card tokens.
-You can also choose to save/not save a token when processing a single transaction (Save Token/One-Time Payment checkbox).
+If the office requires the card to be present for all transactions, it may be prefererable to not store tokens.
+To set the default storage option, see Preferences, Automatically store credit card tokens.
+Users can also choose to save/not save a token when processing a single transaction (Save Token/One-Time Payment checkbox).

-Your credit card processor may offer to enroll you in Payment Card Industry (PCI) compliance tools/assistance or charge you non-compliance fees if you do not complete the annual PCI DSS Self-Assessment Questionnaire (SAQ).
+The credit card processor may offer to enroll the office in Payment Card Industry (PCI) compliance tools/assistance or charge the office non-compliance fees if the office does not complete the annual PCI DSS Self-Assessment Questionnaire (SAQ).
 PCI Compliance is required by the credit card industry for all merchants.
 Compliance is very difficult and time consuming to achieve.
 Many merchants may determine that the cost of the non-compliance fees are less than the cost of compliance.
 For more information: https://www.pcisecuritystandards.org/merchants/.